-In order to increase the biodiversity value associated with the Development, and to adhere to Government guidance set out in the National Planning Policy Framework 2021 (NPPF), a range of enhancement measures are detailed below.
+To increase the biodiversity value associated with the Development, and to adhere to Government guidance set out in the National Planning Policy Framework 2021 (NPPF)6, a range of enhancement measures are detailed below.

-The Biodiversity Enhancement Management Plan (BEMP) provides further details about habitat enhancements and should be read in conjunction with this report.
+The Biodiversity Enhancement Management Plan (BEMP)24 provides further details about habitat enhancements and should be read in conjunction with this report.